Information

 DOCTRINAL STATEMENT

-NCPC will assist independent, evangelistic, missionary, KJV Baptist church plants/planters.
-NCPC will not assist a church planter/plant that does not identify with independent Baptists, or a planter/plant without a sending church and pastor (Acts 13:1-3; 14:26; 15:40).
-The acrostic for “BAPTISTS” outlines eight important doctrines that typically define independent Baptists.
+NCPC will assist independent (KJV) Baptist church plants/planters.
+NCPC will not assist a church planter without a recommendation from their sending church and pastor (Acts 13:1-3; 14:26; 15:40).

 B – BIBLICAL AUTHORITY.
 The Bible is the verbally inspired and infallible, authoritative Word of God; therefore it is our final authority in all matters of faith and practice.
 Furthermore, we believe that God has preserved His Word so that we might have His standard by which to live for His glory.
 (Matthew 24:35; 2Timothy 3:16-17; Hebrews 4:12; 2Peter 1:19–21.)

 A – AUTONOMY OF THE CHURCH.
-An autonomous church government is a self-governing local church.
+An autonomous church is a self-governing local church.
 We believe that every local church should be independent of a hierarchy, or a mediating board of high ranking officers.
-The government of a church includes the headship of Jesus Christ, the authority of the Scriptures, and the administration of the Holy Spirit, including a pastor (shepherd, overseer), and the support and service of deacons, and the church membership.
-(Acts 6; Col 1:18; Acts 13–14, 20:19–30; Eph 1:22–23; 1Pe 5:1-4.)
+The government of a church includes the headship of Jesus Christ, the authority of the Scriptures, the administration of the Holy Spirit, a pastor (shepherd, overseer), servant deacons, and the membership of the local church.
+(Mt 18:15-20; Acts 6, 13–14, 20:19–30; Eph 1:22–23; Col 1:18; 1Ti 3:1-13; Titus 1:6-9; 1Pe 5:1-4.)

 P – PRIESTHOOD OF THE BELIEVER.
 We believe in the priesthood of all believers, that Christ is our High Priest and through Him every believer in Christ has direct access into God’s presence.
-Every believer has the right and responsibility to personally study the Scriptures and to come boldly to the throne of Grace.
+Every believer has the right and responsibility to worship the Lord, to study the Scriptures, and to come boldly to the throne of Grace for help in time of need.
 (Jn 14:26, 16:13; 1Co 2:6-16; 1Ti 2:5; 2Ti 2:15; He 4:14-16, 6:20, 7:17-28; Pe 1:19-21; 1Pe 2:2; 1Pe 2:9 2).

 T – TWO OFFICES.
-The Bible speaks of two (2) church offices, pastors and deacons.
+The Bible speaks of two (2) specific church offices.
+One, the office of a pastor whose duties include leading, teaching, watching, and protecting at the direction of the Lord and the Scriptures.
+The office of deacons who assist the pastor in the oversight of the flock.
 These two offices must be filled by qualified men.
 (Php 1:1; Acts 6:1–7; 1Ti 3:1–13; Titus 1:6–9; 1Pe 5:1–4.)

 S – SEPARATION OF CHURCH AND STATE.
-We believe in the Separation of Church and State; that God has ordained both, and has delegated authority to each; the authority of one must not interfere with the other; however, this does not mean that the State is to be non-religious nor does it mean that the church and its members may not be involved in the political processes of this nation (Mt 16:18, 18:15-20; Ro 13:1-7; Acts 2: 1-11, 41-47; Eph 2:1-6).
+We believe in the Separation of Church and State; that God has ordained both, and has delegated authority to each; the authority of one must not interfere with the other; however, this does not mean that the State is to be non-religious nor does it mean that the church and its members are not be involved in the political processes of this nation (Mt 16:18, 18:15-20; Ro 13:1-7; Acts 2: 1-11, 41-47; Eph 2:1-6).